Check if your employer can use the Coronavirus Job Retention Scheme

 For the hours you are furloughed your employer cannot ask you to do work for another linked or associated company.

 If your contract allows, you may undertake other employment for the time your current employer has placed you on furlough, and this will not affect the grant that they can claim under the scheme.
 You will need to be able to work for the employer that has placed you on furlough if they decide to stop furloughing you or start flexibly furloughing you, and you must be able to undertake any training they require while on furlough.
-If you take on new employment, you should ensure you complete the starter checklist form with your new employer correctly.
+If you take on new employment, you should make sure you complete the starter checklist form with your new employer correctly.
 If you are furloughed from another employment, you should complete Statement C. Any activities undertaken while on furlough must be in line with the latest Public Health guidance during the coronavirus outbreak.